 We like this approach more than just a simple meal plan as it’s often less restrictive and there by easier to stick to, and it encourages people to think for themselves giving them more autonomy which should also help long term adherence.

-MT: What advice would you give to someone thinking about joining a healthier lifestyle and exercise regularly?
+MT: What advice would you give to someone thinking about joining a healthier lifestyle and exercising regularly?

 AS: The first thing I would say to someone looking to start exercising regularly and start a healthier lifestyle would be just to make a start.

-Weather that be attending a class or going for a walk around the local park whatever it is, it’s easy to put these things off and say next week next month or next year but then nothing changes.
+Whether that be attending a class or going for a walk around the local park whatever it is, it’s easy to put these things off and say next week next month, or next year but then nothing changes.